Richard-Chandler/TimSPEC/README.md

 install_github("Richard-Chandler/TimSPEC")
 ```

 To install the corrected version of the `dlm` library (version 1.1-6 at time of writing), `Windows` users may need to install `Rtools` as described [here](https://cran.r-project.org/bin/windows/Rtools/). `Mac` users also may need to ensure that the relevant compilation tools are available: however, we're all led to believe that Macs are so superior to everything else that no expertise is required.
-No instructions for Mac users are provided here, therefore: you made your bed, go lie in it.
+No instructions are provided for Mac users, therefore: you made your bed, go lie in it.

 Then: